pavelbys/Borosite/README.md

 	git push heroku master

-Any changes made should always be put on Github as well (weather they are live or not), by running:
+Any changes made should always be put on Github as well (whether they are live or not), by running:

     git push origin master

+Go to public/js/app.js and change "localhost:3000" to "www.boronite.com" inside the variable $scope.websiteLink.

 ## Running the website
 The directory "public" contains all files related to the website content.
-To run the website locally simply run:
+To run the website locally simply run the following (adding & makes it run as a background process - allows use of the shell for other commands):

-    node app.js
+    node app.js &

 from the project directory.
 Then open localhost:3000 to view the website.